 Course Time / Location: Sundays, 9:15am / Fireside Room 204

 Course Facilitator: Dave Gorenflo

-Course Description: 13 week study in the Old Testament.
-This is a great class for "Prime Timers".
+Course Description: The Hope of Holiness: Paul's Letters to the Thessalonians This is a great class for "Prime Timers".

 Course Facilitator: Gene Bishop (Peggy Walters - substitute teacher)